-In the late ‘80s, at the height of fear and stigma, Diana regularly visited those living with HIV and AIDS.
-She was famously photographed shaking hands with a man who was in the advanced stages of the condition, which shocked many at the time — but also helped start a global conversation about the need to learn the facts about HIV.
+In the late 1980s, at the height of fear and stigma around HIV, Diana regularly visited AIDS wards in hospitals.
+She was famously photographed shaking hands with a man who was in the advanced stages of HIV, which shocked many at the time — but also helped start a global conversation about the need to learn the facts about the virus.

-The anecdote comes from a recent book, The Power of Positive Drinking, written by comedian Cleo Rocos.
-According to Rocos, in the late ‘80s, she, singing legend Freddie Mercury, and television actor Kenny Everett snuck Princess Di into a gay bar — dressed as a man.
+The anecdote comes from a book called The Power of Positive Drinking, written by comedian Cleo Rocos.
+According to Rocos, in the late ‘80s, she, along with singing legend Freddie Mercury and television actor Kenny Everett, snuck Princess Di into a gay bar — and dressed her in boy drag.

-In efforts to disguise her so that she could sneak into the Royal Vauxhall Tavern in south London, the group dressed Diana up as a “male model” reported the Huffington Post.
-Rocos goes on to describe how they dressed the princess in “an army jacket, black cap and sunglasses,” and Diana enjoyed a night out on the town, free of attention.
+In efforts to disguise her so that she could sneak into the Royal Vauxhall Tavern in south London, the group dressed Diana up as a “male model.”
+Rocos goes on to describe how they dressed the princess in “an army jacket, black cap, and sunglasses,” and Diana enjoyed a night out on the town, free of any unwanted attention.